eriimango/100daysofC/README.md

 # 100daysofC
-I've decided to upload my learning codes for C for engineering course in taking this summer.
+I've decided to upload my learning codes form the C for engineering course i'm taking this summer.
+(2021)

 Hi!
 Summer 2021 I enrolled into a mechatronics program and was required to take C for engineering.
 Since I've been writing